 There are a few things you can do to know and understand your audience.
 One quick way is to look at your own customer data base.
 This will provide some insight to who is currently shopping with you, it can help you create some characteristics.

 Take this opportunity to review current customer, and compare it to the company’s vision, and strategy.
-Doing this can reveal a new target group or market you might want to pursue.
+Doing this can reveal a new target group or market you might want to pursue and eventually, will help you find the best strategy to increase sales.

 Do your homework